 Registering for Classes

-Each year, in October and March, registration is held for the upcoming semesters.
-Students register via myTech after receiving clearance to register from their academic advisor.
+Each year, in November and April, registration is held for the upcoming semester.
+Students register via STInet after receiving clearance to register from their academic advisor.
 Registration times and courses are scheduled in a way that students are able to get the classes they need each semester.

 The satisfactory completion of a prerequisite course, as defined by the curriculum sheet, or departmental approval, is required before the course with the prerequisite may be taken.
 Satisfactory completion may vary from course to course and among departments.
 A student auditing a prerequisite course must receive a “Pass” grade and departmental approval before the course with the prerequisite may be taken.
 An audit grade cannot be used toward graduation requirements.
 Corequisite courses must be taken at the same time unless approval is obtained from the department.